ben-basten/group-music-server/README.md

 * In the root project directory, run the command `gradle bootRun`
 * The server will be listening on port 8080.
 * When the frontend is running, all requests to port 3000 will be proxied to port 8080.
 Test that everything is running by navigating to [localhost:3000/api/gms/hello](http://localhost:8080/api/gms/hello).

+_Adding music_

+Put .mp3 music files into `src/main/resources/music`.
+The music can be in folders up to 2 directories deep.